tolinwei/tube-vim/README.md

                           libperl-dev
      ```

 3. Have Vim 7.4 installed.
-Some of the Linux distributions don't include the newest version of Vim in system's software repositories, you may consider to compile, make and install Vim from source code.
+Some of the Linux distributions don't include the newest version of Vim in system's software manager (like `apt-get` of Debian-like Linux), you may consider to compile, make and install Vim from source code.

      ```
      wget ftp://ftp.vim.org/pub/vim/unix/vim-7.4.tar.bz2